 Categories

 At a most basic level, and after carefully looking at all the evidence, I do not believe that there is any reliable scientific evidence that the moderate consumption of alcohol poses any significant risk to most individuals … and I am strongly of the view that the “no safe level” conclusion has almost zero scientific merit.
 As such, I will continue to drink wine in moderation, as I have for the past few decades and as civilized society has for thousands of years.

-Stay tuned for Reason #2 – Don’t Listen to Biased Anti-Alcohol Advocates
+Reason #2 – Don’t Listen to Biased Sources

+Categories